chargebee/chargebee-android/README.md

 ```
 You can present any of the above products to your users for them to purchase.

-### Buy / Subscribe Product
+### Buy or Subscribe Product
-When the user chooses the product to purchase, pass in the product and customer identifiers to the following function.
+Pass the product and customer identifiers to the following function when the user chooses the product to purchase.

-customer id - optional Parameter We need the unique ID of your customer for customer_id.
-If your unique list of customers is maintained in your database or a 3rd party system , send us the unique ID from there.
-If you rely on Chargebee for the unique list of customers, then you can send us a random unique string for this ID
+customerId - Optional parameter.
+We need the unique ID of your customer as customerId.
+If your unique list of customers is maintained in your database or a third-party system, send us the unique ID from that source.

 ```kotlin
 CBPurchase.purchaseProduct(product="CBProduct", customerID="customerID", object : CBCallback.PurchaseCallback<PurchaseModel>{
       override fun onSuccess(subscriptionID: String, status:Boolean) {